diconium/ethereal-pulse/sdks/typescript/README.md

 ## Usage

-To use EtherealPulse, you need to provide an API key.
+To use Ethereal Pulse, you need to provide an API key.
 Below is an example of how to use this SDK to send an email:

 ### Import and Initialize